Travelers Share Their Most Obscure (And Useful) Travel Tips

 If you have trouble with your flight, such as a cancelation: Go online, find the customer service number, and call for help.
 You’ll be put on hold, but just wait.
 Presumably, you’ll have nothing but time standing in line at the gate desk anyway.

+When someone picks up, you’ll be able to tell almost immediately if this person wants to help you or not.
+If they do, great.
 If they don’t, tell them the gate attendant wants you and hang up.
 Call back.
 You’ll get someone else.
 Keep repeating that until you get someone who actually cares about serving customers.

 This seriously saved my vacation once.
 It made the difference between getting there 12 hours late and canceling the whole thing.